Suso Santana: Return to Tenerife

 Santana returned to his native Canary Islands and Tenerife on 6 July 2012.
-He scored five goals in his first season in his second stint, helping the club return to the second tier after one year out.
+He scored five goals in the first season in his second stint, helping the club return to the second tier after one year out.

 Santana featured regularly for Tete in the following campaigns while acting as team captain, only losing his first-choice status in 2019–20.
 On 8 June 2021, aged 36 and having made 337 competitive appearances, he retired from professional football.